+Current Liverpool boss Brendan Rodgers insists he is not worried by claims from Rafa Benitez that he will return to Anfield one day.
 "I haven't seen the statements but I've heard plenty of people talk about it," Rodgers said.

 "Rafa had a successful time here in the period he was here and I think he will join a list of probably many managers throughout the world who would love to manage a great club - especially having been here before.

 "Obviously that opportunity was there in the summer if the owners wanted to go down that route as Rafa was unemployed and not working.